ARTICLE I – Name

 BOARD OF DIRECTORS

 Section 5.02.
 Board of Directors.
 All Board of Directors shall be serving as Athletic Administrators for a Texas school in good standing with the appropriate state agency.
-The Board of Directors shall consist of twelve members, the four elected officers, five Regional Directors from the eight regions as indicated by the official regional map of the Texas High School Athletic Director’s Association, the Board Historian and Board Secretary and the Executive Director
+The Board of Directors shall consist of twelve members, the four elected officers, eight Regional Directors from the eight regions as indicated by the official regional map of the Texas High School Athletic Director’s Association, the Board Historian and Board Secretary and the Executive Director.

 Section 5.03.
 General Powers.
 The Board of Directors shall act on all matters pertaining to membership and governance in accordance with the Articles of Incorporation and the Association’s By-Laws.